kikajanovcik/kikajanovcik.github.io/system-design.md

 #### Database replication

-A process of copying data from a central database to one or more databases
+A process of copying data from a central database to one or more databases.

 #### Database partitioning